Pointwise mutual information bounded by stochastic Fisher information: Possible applications

 Without feedback, the stochastic nature of the photocurrent causes the measurement basis to randomly drift relative to the optimal sensing direction.
 Consequently, the interference cross-term $f_{Q,x(t)}^{X}(\theta; \Phi)$ will frequently become negative, denoting destructive interference between the unitary parameter encoding and the measurement back-action.
 This reduces the CQFI, thereby sharply tightening the upper bound on the PMI $\Lambda_{2,Q}(x,\theta)$ and capping the local information extraction.

 However, our bound provides a optimization metric for adaptive feedback.
 By utilizing the photocurrent $x(t)$ to continuously update the local oscillator phase such that $\Phi_{opt}(t) = \arg\max_{\Phi} f_{Q,x(t)}(\theta; \Phi)$, the experimentalist can actively rotate the measurement basis to ensure the cross-term remains strictly positive ($f_{Q,x(t)}^{X} \ge 0$).
-In doing so, constructive interference is maintained along the entire single-shot trajectory, dynamically maximizing the trajectory-level bound on the PMI and allowing the estimator to approach the ultimate Heisenberg scaling even in the presence of stochastic unravelling.
+In doing so, constructive interference is maintained along the entire single-shot trajectory, dynamically maximizing the trajectory-level bound on the PMI.